 Clicking Pictures – Monasteries are both a place of worship and a tourist attraction, which makes it difficult to balance the nature of these two facets.
 While travelers are tempted to click the place or record the proceedings, it is prohibited in many parts of most monasteries, especially inside the main prayer hall.
 Even if it is not explicitly instructed somewhere, one should be very mindful while indulging in photography and mustn’t disturb or disrespect monks or any religious rituals.
 Always seek permission before clicking pictures.

 Respect – This general rule applies to every place of worship.
-However, I have seen many ignorant tourists climbing up the raised platform where Buddha statues are kept or their children do so many times.
-This is utterly disrespectful, one shouldn’t even touch or sit near the main statue.
+However, I have seen many ignorant tourists climbing up the raised platform where Buddha statues are kept, or their children do so many times.
+It is utterly disrespectful; one shouldn’t even touch or sit near the main statue.
 Show respect to monks especially when they are in prayer or a religious discourse by keeping silence and bowing to them with folded hands, if you may.

 What to carry inside

 It is not allowed to take shoes, bags, and hats inside.
 They can be deposited at the lockers available near entry checks.

 While mobile phones are allowed they must be in the silent mode to avoid causing disturbance to monks who are praying.

 It is considered extremely rude to point your feet at any Buddhist, so while sitting near monks fold your feet and tuck them under your legs properly.